andshrew/PlayStation-Trophies/docs/APIv2.md

 ## Notable Changes from API v1
 * PS5 titles can now (optionally) track your progress towards earning a trophy, and this progress is available in the new API.
 * The v1 API enabled you to retrieve trophy earn rate statistics for any title.
 In the new API this is more restrictive in that this information is only returned when you request the trophy earned status for an account.
 If the account you are querying has not played the title then no trophy information is returned.
 Therefore as it currently stands statistics for PS5 titles can only be retrieved by querying an account which has played the title (and allowed their trophies to sync) at least once.
-* The v1 API allowed you to specify the language you wanted the response to be provided in.
-It is currently unclear if there is a way to specify this, or whether the response is dependant on the primary language of the authenticating account.

 #   API Documentation